History of Jharkhand: Modern period

 In 1765, the region came under the control of the British East India Company when Chitrajeet Rai's nephew, Gopal Rai, betrayed him and facilitated the Patna council of the East India Company to attack the fort.
 When the new fort was attacked by Captain Camac on 28 January 1771, the Chero soldiers fought valiantly but had to retreat to the old fort on account of water shortage.
 This helped the British army to occupy the new fort located on a hill without any struggle.
 The location was strategic and enabled the British to mount cannon-supported attacks on the old fort.
 The Cheros fought valiantly with their own cannons but the old fort was besieged by the British on 19 March 1771.
 The fort was finally occupied by the British in 1772.
-The regions of Nagvansh and Ramgarh also became parts of British Raj.
+Subsequently the regions of Nagvansh, Ramgarh and Kharagdiha also became parts of British Raj.

 The Kharagdiha kingdom, which was founded in 15th century when the Vishnuvridhi Bhumihars were able to influence and impress the ghatwals of Kharagdiha Gadis, also came under the British Raj.
 After the Treaty of Allahabad, this region, along with the rest of Suba Bengal, came under the rule of East India Company.
-The kingdom was considerably reduced.
-In 1809, the Maharajas of Kharagdiha became the Rajas of Dhanwar.
+The Hazaribagh Gazetteer describes this kingdom 600 miles long which spread from Hazaribagh to Gaya.
 The Kharagdiha gadis were semi-independent chiefdoms.
-Captain Camac found the rulers of these gadis very prominent in their chiefdoms, and as a result, these gadis were permanently settled as zamindari estates.
-Koderma, Gadi Palganj and Ledo Gadi were notable zamindari estates in the district.
+All that the ruler of the Gadi had to do on succession was to acknowledge the supremacy of the Kharagdiha Maharaja.
+Koderma, Palganj, Ledo, Ghoranji, Srerampur, and Sirsia were notable gadis.

+During the British Raj, Kharagdiha became a part of Jungle Terry.
+The Gadis of Kharagdiha were permanently settled and they became Zamindari estates.
+The rulers of Kharagdiha were separately settled the zamindari estate of Raj Dhanwar in 1809.
+There was a total of 84 divisions of Kharagdiha called gadis, but 33 of these were transferred to other Perganas, there were only 51 of these left who paid their rent through 36 toujis, and all of the gadidars/ ghatwals received Mukarrari Pattas from the Collector at different times.
+And in 1809, the remainder of Kharagdiha Perganan consisting of 54 villages was settled permanently with Girwar Narayan Deo on a revenue of Rs 5,226-12-10.
+This completed the settlement of Kharagdiha by creating 50 Permanent Mukarrari Gadis/ Mahals and one Permanently Settled Estate.
+Subsequently, the pargana contained, among its various classes of landholding, 20 Shamilat Taluks and 58 further Mukarrari Taluks created under written engagements, by 1877.

 Other princely states in the Chota Nagpur Plateau came within the sphere of influence of the Maratha Empire, but they became tributary states of East India Company as a result of the Anglo-Maratha Wars known as Chota Nagpur Tributary States.